-The pins that appear on your main page on Pinterest.com are interesting and all, but maybe you're looking for something a little more specific.
-Fortunately, Pinterest has some simple-to-use tools that make it easy to find whatever strikes your fancy!
+The pins you see when browsing through your main page on Pinterest are interesting and all, but sometimes they’re a little repetitive or not useful, and maybe you sometimes find you're looking for something a little more specific.
+Fortunately, there are simple-to-use tools available to you that make it easy to find whatever strikes your fancy!

-Pinterest.com employs a unique system called "guided search."
-It works like this: if you don't find exactly what you're looking for on your first try, your search terms are stored as keywords.
-From there, you can add and remove keywords (either your own or ones that Pinterest suggests) until you narrow down your search enough to find what you're looking for.
+Pinterest employs a unique system called "guided search."
+If you don't find exactly what you're looking for on your first try, your search terms are stored as keywords.
+From there, you can add/remove keywords (either your own or ones that Pinterest suggests) until you narrow down your search enough to find what you're looking for.

 Go to www.pinterest.com in your web browser and log in.

 Click in the search bar next to Pinterest's logo (it'll say "Search") and type in what you're looking for.
 As you do so, Pinterest will suggest keywords, boards, or users that match your search terms.